 ASTHO collected data from respondents using the electronic survey platform Qualtrics.
-ASTHO received responses from 41 states and three territories/freely associated states for a 75% response rate.
+ASTHO received responses from 41 states and three territories/freely associated states, which equates to a 75% response rate.

 S/THAs were grouped according to Health and Human Services regions to produce nine reports.
-Region 10 includes four jurisdictions, and all agencies responded to the ACECAT (N=4).
+Regions 7 and 8 include 10 states, and five agencies responded to the ACECAT (N=5).